 The Creative Presentation

-ASPIRE students will create and present a theatrical season and/or a new theater company to a selectors panel of theatre professionals.
-This exercise will prepare ASPIRE students to think critically about leadership styles, programming, and models while demonstrating the student’s ability to think outside the box.
+Recognizing that there are many models for producing theater, ASPIRE students will create and pitch their own model for producing theatrical events, whether it is a theater company, a multidisciplinary arts organization, a festival, or some other creative artistic initiative.
+This pitch will be presented to a selectors panel of theater professionals.
+This exercise will prepare ASPIRE students to think holistically and critically about leadership styles, programming, and models, placing the art in the context of community.
+It will also demonstrate the students’ abilities to think outside the box.
 The following is a set of recommended guidelines to help prepare an effective pitch:

 - Students have 10 minutes to present their pitch followed by 5 minutes to take questions from the selectors; students will be responsible for allocating their own time accordingly.

-- The presentation must include the name of the theater company, the mission of the theater company, where the theater company or theatrical season will take place (town, city, state, country), and play titles/authors (if known).
+- The presentation must include the mission and purpose of your endeavor, where it will take place (town, city, state, country), and its relevance in terms of audience and community.

-- Students are invited to be as innovative, creative, and practical as possible in their presentations and should pitch a compelling theatrical season/theater company using whatever resources are available to them.
+- Students are invited to be as innovative, creative, and practical as possible in pitching a compelling artistic endeavor using whatever resources are available to them.
+We encourage specific examples of the sort of theatrical work you intend to create.

-- Any AV/tech/projector needs should be cleared and tested in advance of the pitch.
+- For in-person pitching at a festival, any AV/tech/projector needs should be cleared and tested in advance of the pitch.

 National ASPIRE Cohort